lakshika-padmamali/NLP_Assignment_1/README.md

 # NLP_Assignment_1

 This repository contains implementations of Word2Vec (Skip-gram, Skip-gram Negative Sampling) and GloVe, along with a Streamlit-based web application to search for the top 10 most similar words based on embeddings.
+The app.py is deployed in streamlit : https://nlpassignment1.streamlit.app/

 Files
 Code and Models